 - From 2019 to Q2 2022, the share of loan originations taken by subprime borrowers has increased for all lender types: from 34% to 56% for traditional finance companies, from 6% to 24% for fintech lenders, from 9% to 12% for credit unions, and from 3% to over 7% for banks.

 Compare rates from multiple vetted lenders.
 Discover your lowest eligible rate.

 It's quick, free and won’t hurt your credit score

 What is a personal loan?

-, are closed-end uncollateralized sources of credit.
+, are closed-end, uncollateralized sources of credit.
 This means that, unlike mortgages and most auto loans, they don’t require collateral.
 And unlike credit cards, they have fixed payments for a specific period of time.

-Read this for more information on credit card debt and the consumer credit card industry.
+for more information on credit card debt and the consumer credit card industry.

 A brief history of personal loans

-Although borrowing is as old as mankind, large-scale lending operations have focused primarily on secured loans for most of history.
+Although borrowing is as old as humanity, large-scale lending operations have focused primarily on secured loans for most of history.
 Secured personal loans were usually based on property, such as mortgages, vehicles, family heirlooms (pawn loans), or next season’s harvest.

 The reason is obvious.
 Few lenders want to risk being left with a handful of worthless loan contracts.
 Asking for collateral made lending a viable business.
-Unsecured loans were mainly left to fringe and underworld lenders who had other methods to secure their investment.
+Unsecured loans were mainly left to fringe and underworld lenders who used other methods to secure their investment.